 - A contingent deferred sales charge ("CDSC") of 1.00% on amounts of less than \$4 million, 0.50% on amounts of at least \$4 million but less than \$10 million and 0.25% on amounts of at least \$10 million may apply to certain investments in Class A shares of \$1 million or more that are redeemed within 12 months of the date of purchase. - A charge of 1.00% will be imposed on Class C shares redeemed within one year of purchase by any investor.
-For additional information, please see the "Terms of the Conversion Feature" section of the Fund's statutory prospectus. - (1) "Other Expenses" for Class I shares includes 0.05% of classspecific sub-transfer agency fees. - (2) "Other Expenses" have been adjusted from amounts incurred during the most recent fiscal year of the Fund's predecessor to reflect estimated current expenses.
-The Brandes International Equity Fund, a series of Brandes Investment Trust, was the predecessor to the Fund (the "Predecessor Fund"). - Brandes Investment Partners, L.P. (the "Adviser") has contractually agreed to limit the International Equity Fund's Class A. Class C. Class I and Class R6 annual operating expenses (exclusive of acquired fund feeds and expenses, taxes, interest, brokerage commissions, expenses incurred in connection with any merger or reorganization or extraordinary expenses such as litigation), including repayment of previous waivers, to 1.20% for Class A, 1.95% for Class C, 0.85% for Class I and 0.75% for Class R6, as percentages of the respective Fund classes' average daily net assets through July 15, 2026 (the "Expense Caps").
+For additional information, please see the "Terms of the Conversion Feature" section of the Fund's statutory prospectus. - "Other Expenses" for Class I shares includes 0.05% of classspecific sub-transfer agency fees. - (2) "Other Expenses" include amounts incurred by the Fund's predecessor prior to August 5, 2024.
+The Brandes International Equity Fund, a series of Brandes Investment Trust, was the predecessor to the Fund (the "Predecessor Fund"). - Brandes Investment Partners, L.P. (the "Adviser") has contractually agreed to limit the International Equity Fund's Class A, Class C, Class I and Class R6 annual operating expenses (exclusive of acquired fund feeds and expenses, taxes, interest, brokerage commissions, expenses incurred in connection with any merger or reorganization or extraordinary expenses such as litigation), including repayment of previous waivers, to 1.20% for Class A, 1.95% for Class C, 0.85% for Class I and 0.75% for Class R6, as percentages of the respective Fund classes' average daily net assets through July 15, 2026 (the "Expense Caps").
 The Expense Caps may be terminated at any time by the Board of Trustees upon 60 days' written notice to the Adviser.
 The Adviser is permitted, with Board approval, to be reimbursed for fee reductions and/or expense payments made in the prior 36 months following the waiver or reimbursement with respect to any Class of the Fund.
+The Adviser may request reimbursement if the aggregate amount paid by the Fund toward operating expenses for the

-The Adviser may request reimbursement if the aggregate amount paid by the Fund toward operating expenses for the Class for such period (taking into account any reimbursement) does not exceed the lesser of the Expense Cap in effect at the time of waiver or at the time of reimbursement.
+Class for such period (taking into account any reimbursement) does not exceed the lesser of the Expense Cap in effect at the time of waiver or at the time of reimbursement.